mganjoo/alisha-and-milind-wedding/README.md

     The site will be running at `http://localhost:8000`, and the GraphiQL tool will be at `http://localhost:8000/___graphql`.

-## ⚙️ Configuration environment variables
+## ⚙️ Netlify configuration environment variables

 These options control how the Gatsby site gets generated.
-Usually, they also affect what tests are run.
+These options should only be set on Netlify in staging and production environments, never in CI or test environments.

-- `ENABLE_FULL_SITE`: When set to `"1"`, builds the entirety of the website (not just the Save the Date page).
+- `DISABLE_FULL_SITE`: When set to `"1"`, builds only the Save the Date page (instead of the full site).
-- `CYPRESS_ENABLE_FULL_SITE`: When set to `"1"`, runs
-  tests for the entirety of the website (not just the Save the Date page).
-Accompanied by `ENABLE_FULL_SITE` above.
 - `GATSBY_USE_PROD_FIREBASE`: When set to `"1"`, uses the environment variables `GATSBY_PROD_FIREBASE_*` to configure Firebase instead of the `GATSBY_FIREBASE_*` variables listed in [Getting Started](#getting-started).
-  This enables writes to the production Firebase instance.
-This should almost never be set in a local development environment or in CI; only in Netlify.
+  **This enables writes to the production Firebase instance.**

-For options that start with `CYPRESS_*`, they can also be set in [`cypress.env.json`](https://docs.cypress.io/guides/guides/environment-variables.html#Option-2-cypress-env-json), without the `CYPRESS_` prefix.

 ## 🧪 Testing